N1teshift/ittweb/src/features/infrastructure/components/README.md

 When adding a new component:

-1. Determine the appropriate category (layout, navigation, buttons, containers, loading, skeletons, feedback, error, or notices)
+1. Determine the appropriate category (layout, navigation, buttons, containers, loading, feedback, or error)
 2. Create the component file in the appropriate subfolder
 3. Export it from the subfolder's `index.ts`
 4. Re-export it from the main `components/index.ts`